Documents

 Quartz Valley Indian Reservation.
 2008.
 Water Quality Monitoring and Assessment Report 2007.
 By Crystal Bowman, Environmental Director, QVIR, Fort Jones, CA. 59 p.

-Resighini Rancheria Environmental Department.
+Resighini Rancheria Environmental Protection Authority.
 2006.
-Draft Revised Tribal Water Quality Ordinance of the Resighini Rancheria.
-Prepared with assistance from Kier Associates, Arcata, CA. Resighini Rancheria, Klamath, CA.
+The Resighini Rancheria Tribal Water Quality Ordinance Number 01-2002.
+Resighini Rancheria, Klamath, CA. 43 p.

 Sullivan, K., D.J.
 Martin, R.D.
 Cardwell, J.E.
 Toll, and S. Duke.
 2000.
 An analysis of the effects of temperature on salmonids of the Pacific Northwest with implications for selecting temperature criteria.
 Sustainable Ecosystems Institute.
 Portland, OR.
 192 pp. [1.5Mb] At KRIS Web site